 Not all LASIK patients are the same

-Not all LASIK patients are the same, and if you’re thinking about having it done, you need to make an educated decision.
+Not all LASIK patients are the same.
+If you’re thinking about LASIK, you need to make an educated decision.
 Always make sure you’re an informed LASIK patient!
 If you’re not sure, definitely review some great questions to ask yourself about LASIK.
 There is a ton of useful information on the American Refractive Surgery Council‘s site.
-Personally, LASIK completely changed my life, and it was the best decision I ever made.
-Now it has slipped to third, because the first two best decisions are my two kids.
-They are tied for first, making LASIK a solid number three.
+Personally, LASIK completely changed my life.